ldenso34046/ldenso34046.github.io/README.md

 * **Extreme alerts**: Pink

 Clicking on an alert area gives the user:
-* A description of the alert
+* A description of the alert,
-* The severirty of the alert
+* Severirty of the alert,
-* The certainty of the alert
+* Certainty of the alert, and
-* The urgency of the alert
+* Urgency of the alert.

 Weather radar and alert data courtesy of the National Weather Service.
 The map can be accessed at <https://ldenso34046.github.io/weather/>.